nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Finding books : `findbook`

-You can use this command to find books whose information (i.e. title, author, publisher, ISBN, or genre) contains any of the given keywords.
+You can use this command to find books whose information (i.e. title, author, publisher, ISBN, or genre) contain any of the given keywords.

 Format: `findbook KEYWORD [MORE_KEYWORDS]…`